Free Meals for All Students

 MySchoolBucks online payment system

-In September 2016, the Goshen Central School District began using MySchoolBucks, a secure, online payment system that allows parents to quickly deposit money into their child’s school meal account at their own convenience.
+The Goshen Central School District uses MySchoolBucks, a secure, online payment system that allows parents to quickly deposit money into their child’s school meal account at their own convenience.

 Prepaid cash accounts